 You may be wondering, can you use semicolons after a colon?
 As in the last example, it is indeed.

 When choosing between using colons, semicolons, commas or full stops it can be tricky.
 The key is to use a semicolon when the second sentence does not explain the first: it is a completely new thought.
 On the other hand, colons are used when the second sentence explains the first.

 What Are Children Taught About Colon and Semicolon Use?

 Teaching about colons and semicolons happens gradually throughout KS2.
 In Year three children are first introduced to colons.
 By then, they should have had experience using commas, so the next step is teaching them about colons through learning how to write a list.
 Teachers provide examples of various lists and ask students to fill in colons and commas correctly.
 Then, children create their own list, for example, a shopping list.

-Using colons to separate clauses is a more difficult concept so is taught in Year five or Year six.
+Using colons to separate clauses is a more difficult concept so is taught in Year 5 or Year 6.
 Semicolons are taught in Year six because they are more complex.
 Using colons and semicolons at clause boundaries are taught with worksheets and exercises where children insert punctuation correctly within a sentence.
 Once they get the hang of it, kids are encouraged to use them in their writing.

 The ultimate test arrives in KS2 SATS, where children are expected to be able to place colons and semicolons correctly within a sentence.

 There are tonnes of resources to ensure that kids have got to grips with semicolons and colons.
 Search no further, Kidadl is your one-stop resource for English grammar.